An Optimal Copyright Law Exceptions and Limitations Strategy

 To this end, we are actively investing in a highly innovative approach for attracting and retaining the best software engineering talent in the world for this AI integration, that is, top engineers that are not completely sold on working for the most famous software engineer employers: Microsoft, Apple, Google, Amazon, SpaceX, xAI, et al. DLSG will assemble hundreds of top software engineers for this long-term project using funds from the adoption of its revolutionary new study and research products: MyDocs with KIC Study System, Digital Fence and HotLinks with Mind Palace.

-• they take the time to physically copy or digitize the content themselves, and they copy or digitize no more than about 10% of a book or a single article from a journal; or
+• patrons take the time to physically copy or digitize the content themselves, and they copy or digitize no more than about 10% of a book or a single article from a journal; or

 THE US CONSTITUTION GRANTS CONGRESS THE ENUMERATED POWER TO CREATE COPYRIGHT LAW, PROVIDED IT PROMOTES THE PROGRESS OF SCIENCE AND USEFUL ARTS